Want to Make STACKS of Cash?

 What Can Be Used As Collateral for a Personal Loan?

-Collateral loans are loans that require collateral for the borrower to pledge an asset to the lender to be approved.
+Collateral loans are loans that require the borrower to pledge an asset as collateral to be approved by the lender.

-The asset can be seized by the lender in the case of default.
-Collateral loans may also be called secured loans.
+The lender can seize the asset in the event of a default.
+Collateral loans are also known as secured loans.

 So, do you need collateral for a personal loan?
 Not necessarily.
-Unsecured loans don’t need any collateral, while secured loans do.
-That’s why secured loans are typically easier to qualify for if you don’t have good credit.
+Unsecured loans do not require collateral, while secured loans do.
+Because of this, secured loans are generally easier to qualify for if you have poor credit.

 What can be used as collateral for a personal loan?
 Collateral for a loan can include a home, a car, or another type of property that borrowers offer up as security for the loan.